How Bimatoprost 0.03% Works for Glaucoma and Eyelash Growth?

 Cost and accessibility

 Bimatoprost is mainly available by prescription in many countries for ocular hypertension/glaucoma and eyelash growth.
 It is available globally under various brand names, with Careprost being the most popular one.
-It is significantly affordable than any other brands available on the market.
+It is significantly more affordable than any other brands available on the market.
 Use this product as prescribed to achieve the desired results.

 Conclusion